Develop capacities to empower your core Self and transform your life.

 This restroom is available for your use as needed.
 The shoji screen marks this end of the office suite.

-This is an opportunity for us to find out if we are a good therapeutic match.
-I like to start the conversation off by reviewing a number of points that could be deal-breakers before asking potential clients to open up about what's motivating the decision to engage in psychotherapy, as it's not fair to let someone get excited about a therapist and get vulnerable, only to find out at the end of the conversation that there's a deal-breaker.
-If none of thde information below represents a deal-breaker, then we'll go forward with talking about you and about scheduling.
-It's also worth bearing in mind that it's important to share what your needs are while refraining from getting into stories and/or much detail.
-This important information will be valuable during the assessment process, whereas we will hang up and you will be left to manage whatever emotions arise.
-An intake interview is very different from an actual session.
+This is an opportunity for us to find out if we are a good therapeutic match before scheduling an appointment.
+I like to start the conversation off by reviewing a number of points that could be deal-breakers before asking folks to open up about what's motivating the decision to seek therapy, as it's not fair to let someone get excited about a therapist and get vulnerable, only to find out at the end of the conversation (or in a first session) that there's a deal-breaker.

-I work primarily in person, as it offers considerably greater therapeutic benefit than telehealth; however, I will use telehealth as a back-up on rare occasion - e.g., if you wake up feeling too ill to drive to my office and do not want to share the bugs yet do want to talk; if you are out of town within the State of California, and have access to a private space with a secure wifi connection.
-If you have an unusual circumstance that makes it hard to attend in person, let me know, and we can discuss it.
+I work in person, and via telehealth.
+I believe that working in person offers considerably greater therapeutic benefit than telehealth; however, I will use telehealth under the following circumstances: if you want to work with me yet reside in an area of California that makes the drive too far; if navigating the narrow stairs to my home office suite is not feasible for you, as my office does not meet ADA standards; as a back-up if you wake up feeling too ill to drive to my office and do not want to share the bugs yet do want to have a session; if you are out of town within the State of California, and have access to a private space with a secure wifi connection.

-Because I am in a high-risk group (officially an "elder."
-I ask that all clients received at least the basic vaccination against COVID-19.
+Because I am in a high-risk group (officially an "elder") I ask that all clients have received at least the basic vaccination against COVID-19.
 While I appreciate it when someone has gotten a booster, I do not expect the latter.

 Rhodesian Ridgebacks are known for being calm and friendly, as well as deeply loyal and protective.
 They do not tolerate being separated from their owners well.
 My dog will be a constant presence in the consultation room.
 If you have any allergies to or fears of dogs, this situation will not be a good fit for us.
 You will be expected to treat her with kindness and respect and to follow any instructions I may give in relation to your interactions with her.
 That said, she will bark briefly when you come, initially, then want to be petted.
 She'll then curl. up on her bed and sleep.
 Hers is a soothing, grounding presence.
 Over the long haul, she will give lots of love.